Over time, some development stacks have become go-to choices for devs and teams.

 React and Node have large and active communities, meaning numerous libraries, frameworks and tools are available to enhance stack developer productivity.

-provides access to a vast repository of open-source packages that easily integrates into MERN stack applications.
+For example, the npm package manager provides access to a vast repository of open-source packages that easily integrates into MERN stack applications.

 Further, the MERN Stack itself has an extensive community.
 Its extensive documentation, tutorials, and resources make it easier to find solutions, troubleshoot and stay updated.